Individualized and Interpretable Sleep Forecasting via a Two-Stage Adaptive Spatial-Temporal Model: Dataset and pre-processing

 \subsection{Evaluation metrics}

-We use Mean Square Error (MSE), Mean Absolute Error (MAE), and Root Mean Square Error (RMSE) as metrics in this work because they are frequently adopted in forecasting tasks, particularly in deep learning contexts, due to their interpretability and computational simplicity.
+We use \gls{mse}, \gls{mae}, and Root Mean Squared Error (\gls{rmse}) as metrics in this work because they are frequently adopted in forecasting tasks, particularly in deep learning contexts, due to their interpretability and computational simplicity.
 They are defined as:

 where \(y_i\) denotes the normalized sleep value on day \(i\), \(\hat{y}_i\) represents the corresponding predicted normalized value, and \(n\) is the total number of days.